JoseJaimeGtz/MacOSvm/README.md

 # MacOSvm Usage:
 ## first parameter
-`-f` if you dont have a vm created by this script

 `-c` if you want to create a vm

 `-d` if you want to delete a vm